lasa01/Plumber/README.md

 If you need to manually detect a game that is not installed in Steam, you can use the `Detect from gameinfo.txt` button in the preferences.

+### Importing from old CS:GO installation
+If you have the old CS:GO files somewhere, it is possible to manually configure a game to import old CS:GO assets.

+You need to open preferences, and use the `Detect from gameinfo.txt` button.
+This opens a file select dialog, where you need to choose the gameinfo.txt file, which is present in `csgo` directory inside the old CS:GO installation.

 ### Common import options
 - `Game`: Select the game you're importing assets from.